 Leader, Experimental Therapeutics Program

 Professor of Medicine

 University of Miami

-Hematologic oncologist, Dr. Ola Landgren, was recently appointed the inaugural leader of a new research program, Experimental Therapeutics, at Sylvester Comprehensive Cancer Center at the University of Miami Health System and the Miller School of Medicine.
-Dr. C. Ola Landgren completed his medical degree and doctorate at Karolinska Institute in Stockholm, Sweden.
+Hematologic oncologist, Ola Landgren, MD, PhD, was recently appointed the inaugural leader of a new research program, Experimental Therapeutics, at Sylvester Comprehensive Cancer Center at the University of Miami Health System and the Miller School of Medicine.
+Landgren completed his medical degree and doctorate at Karolinska Institute in Stockholm, Sweden.
 He is board certified in hematology and internal medicine.
-As part of his ongoing research program, Dr. Landgren is studying molecular mechanisms underlying the trajectory from precursor to full-blown multiple myeloma with the goal to develop treatment strategies aiming to delay, prevent, and ultimately define a cure for multiple myeloma.
+As part of his ongoing research program, Landgren is studying molecular mechanisms underlying the trajectory from precursor to full-blown multiple myeloma with the goal to develop treatment strategies aiming to delay, prevent, and ultimately define a cure for multiple myeloma.